|Nutrition Facts (per serving)|

 This Thai shrimp recipe features both lemon and lime flavors for the ultimate shrimp dish.
 And unlike most shrimp recipes, it doesn't contain a lot of cream or butter.
 Coconut milk is used instead, which means this dish is lighter, but still rich in flavor.
 Lemongrass adds to the lemony taste, while lime leaf and lime zest contribute an extra bit of zing.
 Makes a nice dish to serve company or anyone who loves seafood.
 Serve with plain or saffron rice, and enjoy!

-- 4 cloves garlic, minced or finely chopped
+4 cloves garlic, minced or finely chopped

-- 2 tablespoons frozen prepared lemongrass OR fresh lemongrass, very finely minced (available at Asian food stores)
+2 tablespoons frozen prepared lemongrass, or fresh lemongrass, very finely minced (available at Asian food stores)

-- Juice of 1 lemon
+Juice of 1 lemon

-- 2 tablespoons honey
+2 tablespoons honey

-- 1/2 teaspoon shrimp paste (available in a jar at Asian food stores)
+1/2 teaspoon shrimp paste, available in a jar at Asian food stores

-- 3 tablespoons fish sauce
+3 tablespoons fish sauce

-- 1/4 teaspoon turmeric
+1/4 teaspoon turmeric

-- 3 to 4 tablespoons thick coconut milk
+4 tablespoons thick coconut milk

-- Zest of 1 lime (about 1 tablespoon)
+Zest of 1 lime, about 1 tablespoon

 In a cup or small bowl, whisk together the lemon juice, honey, shrimp paste, fish sauce, and turmeric.
 If using frozen prepared lemongrass and dried crushed chili, add those to the mixture as well.
 Stir until honey is dissolved.
 Set aside.

 Warm a wok or large frying pan over medium-high heat.
-Add 2-3 Tbsp. oil and swirl around, then add the shallots or onion, garlic, fresh red chili (if using) and kaffir lime leaves.
+Add 2-3 Tbsp. oil and swirl around, then add the shallots or onion, garlic, fresh red chili (if using) and makrut lime leaves.
 If using fresh lemongrass, add it now as well.
 Stir-fry 2-3 minutes, or until the spices are fragrant and the shallots/onion have softened.